-The 3 Best Alternatives to SAML SSO
+The 3 best alternatives to SAML SSO

 Discover the best three alternatives to SAML SSO: OAuth 2.0, OpenID Connect, and WS-Fed.
 Understand what each protocol offers and find out which one is the best fit for your needs.